 Even if all inspections and tests are passed, they do not relieve B from its contractual liabilities or prejudice A’ right for compensation for any apparent and/or hidden defects not detected by the inspection(s) and/or the test(s).

-Writing this document forces the manufacturer to:
+Writing this document forces the manufacturer to do two things:

 - Identify each process step, and indicate whether it is critical (i.e. likely to cause serious quality issues if improperly handled) or not;

 - Define the process controls: what to check, how often, using what methods, and what to do if issues are found.

 Here is an example of process control plan:

 In this example, you can see what to check regularly on a die casting machine.
 (Note that the mould and the materials also need to be checked regularly — it’s not only about the machine.)